KeqingElecking/Prj-VXL/README.md

 ## Introduction

-Human Activity Recognition (HAR) involves identifying and classifying human actions based on sensor data.
+Fall Detection (FD) involves identifying and classifying if the person falled or not based on sensor data.
 This project uses the MPU6050 sensor, which integrates an accelerometer and a gyroscope, to collect motion data for fall detection.
 Neural networks are employed to process and classify the data with high precision.

 Applications include:
 - Elderly health monitoring